A leading player in the healthcare services, Domidep has chosen to focus its business on providing residential and medical care to elderly people.

 A growing business, Domidep steers its development through organic growth and targeted acquisitions.

-At the end of 2020, Domidep had over 100 establishments up and running for capacity for around 6,600 residents in France.
+At the end of 2021, Domidep had almost 110 establishments up and running for capacity for around 7,300 residents in France.
 Building on its roots and experience in France, Domidep is now also expanding internationally.
-The company is present in Germany and Belgium with 20 establishments, which accommodate nearly 1,800 residents.
+The company is present in Germany and Belgium with almost 30 establishments, which accommodate nearly 2,400 residents.

 Domidep is a family spirit business inspired by entrepreneurial values and run by a team of managers committed to driving the company’s growth in a responsible manner.